School shooter Michael Carneal, 39, was 14 when he killed three. Should he go free?

 A female school shooter who killed two and injured nine in 1979 received the same life sentence as Carneal with eligibility for parole in 25 years.
 She’s been denied it six times.

-Earlier this week, Carneal’s victims and their relatives spoke before two members of Kentucky’s State Parole Board; all but one argued for his continued imprisonment.
-The shooter gave his own testimony the next day, but the members were unable to reach a unanimous decision.
+Last week, Carneal’s victims and their relatives spoke before two members of Kentucky’s State Parole Board; all but one argued for his continued imprisonment.
+The shooter also gave his own testimony, but the members were unable to reach a unanimous decision.

-But Carneal himself on Tuesday told the two board members that, despite 25 years of treatment and a course of three psych meds, he still hears voices.
+But Carneal himself last week told the two board members that, despite 25 years of treatment and a course of three psych meds, he still hears voices.
 He appeared fidgety and nervous during his testimony before chairperson Ladeidra N. Jones and board member Larry Brock.

 “I know now that it’s not something that I should do, and I’m able to not do it and rationalize that it’s not something that I should do - and what I’m hearing is not real,” he said.